Loaded Potato Wedges

 How to Make Loaded Potato Wedges

 Pro-tip: Make sure the potatoes are nice and dry before cutting.
-Excess water left on the potatoes will create steam in the oven which could mean soggy, not so crispy wedges.
+Excess water left on the potatoes will create steam in the oven, which can lead to soggy, less-crispy wedges.

-1. Prepare Potatoes: Preheat the oven to 400°F and line a baking or cookie sheet with parchment for easier clean-up, setting it aside.
-Wash and dry the potatoes, then cut them into 8 wedges by first cutting them in half lengthwise and then cutting each half into 4 wedges.
+Line a baking or cookie sheet with parchment paper for easier cleanup, then set it aside.
+Wash and dry the potatoes.
+Cut them into 8 wedges by first cutting them in half lengthwise, then cutting them in half again.
 The wedges should be about 1/2 inch thick.

-Place the potato wedges in a bowl then drizzle with oil and sprinkle with kosher salt.
-Toss the wedges well to get them evenly coated on all sides.
+Place the potato wedges in a bowl, drizzle with oil, and sprinkle with kosher salt.
+Toss the wedges well to ensure they are evenly coated on all sides.

-3. Add the Cheese and Bacon: Remove the potatoes from the oven and top them with cheese and crumbled cooked bacon.
-Return them to the oven and bake for an additional 2 minutes to allow the cheese to melt.
+Remove the potatoes from the oven and top them with cheese and crumbled cooked bacon.
+Return them to the oven and bake for an additional 2 minutes to melt the cheese.

 loaded potato wedges in a bowl topped with bacon, cheese, sour cream and chives.